Chaleira/cpp_init/README.md

 You can use the command ``cpp_init`` wherever you want to generate classes The first argument is the folder where you want to create the classes (if the folder doesn't exist the program will create it)
-From the second argument on you will write the name of the classes you want to create
+From the second argument on you will write the name of the classes you want to create It Generates:
+- The main folder
+- The includes folder with all the .hpp files already coded in orthodox canonical form
+- The sources folder with all the .cpp files already coded in orthodox canonical form and a main.cpp with the includes already in place
+- The Makefile with the SRCS already in place and compiling the objects
 ```bash
 cpp_init #Exercise_Folder #nameOfClass1 #nameOfClass2 #nameOfClass3 [...]
 ```